 - Transmission type of router at Initial Level is Broadcast then Unicast & Multicast but the switch, first broadcast then unicast & multicast as needed.

 - Routers are available in different ports. ports can be added as needed and Switch is multi-port Bridge.
-8/16/24/48 ports and also available in modular form
+8/16/24/48 ports and available in modular form

 - In Router, every port has its own Broadcast domain but the switch has single broadcast domain [unless VLAN implemented] and each port has its own collision domain.